simeonradivoev/Flying-Pathfinding/README.md

-Flying pathfinding prototype I did way back in 2016 in Unity 5.4 using an Octree example
+Flying pathfinding prototype I did way back in 2016 in Unity 5.4 using an Octree

 # Screenshots